Dolores, Texas

+Dolores is a community near the Rio Grande in western Webb County, Texas, United States, near Laredo.

+History

-Dolores, Texas is near the Rio Grande in western Webb County near Laredo, Texas.
-It was established as a Mexican village called San José in 1860.
-In 1882 the Cannel Coal Company opened mines along the Rio Grande.
-Cannel Coal Company built the Rio Grande and Eagle Pass Railroad to ship coal from the town and renamed the San José village after its company President's daughter Dolores.
-In 1914 Dolores reportedly had a population of 1,000.
+Dolores was established as a Mexican village called San José in 1860.
+In 1882, the Cannel Coal Company opened mines along the Rio Grande.
+Cannel Coal Company built the Rio Grande and Eagle Pass Railroad to ship coal from the town and renamed the San José village after its company president's daughter Dolores.
+In 1914, Dolores reportedly had a population of 1,000.
 The mines were closed in 1939.
 Its population declined to 20 in 1936.
 The population remained 20 according to the 1990 census.